Last Updated on June 24, 2026

 Marlin and Sailfish

-Billfish represent the peak of Gulf fishing.
-Blue marlin can exceed 500 pounds; sailfish run 40-70 pounds on average.
-Both species appear in deep water (100+ miles) during summer, typically July through September.
+Billfish are the pinnacle of Gulf fishing.
+Blue marlin can exceed 500 pounds, while sailfish average 40-70 pounds.
+Both species appear in deep water (100+ miles) during the summer, typically July through September.

 Most billfish are released.
 Landing one is a bucket-list accomplishment for serious anglers.